Causes of Acute Bronchitis

 - Your child's tolerance for specific medications, procedures, or therapies

 - Expectations for the course of the condition

 In many cases, antibiotic treatment is not needed to treat acute bronchitis, since most of the infections are caused by viruses.
 Even children who have been coughing for longer than eight to 10 days usually do not need antibiotics.
 Most of the treatment is supportive of the symptoms your child may have, and may include:

-- Analgesics, such as acetaminophen (for fever and discomfort)
+- A pain medication, such as acetaminophen (for fever and discomfort)